 The upkeep of medical records and patient information has been a burden for health care providers as much as the records and data have been necessary to provide quality healthcare.
-Each patient’s EHR (electronic health records) is a collection of their medical history, medications, and medical staff’s observations and diagnosis during active care.
+Each patient’s EHR (electronic health records) collects their medical history, medications, and medical staff’s observations and diagnosis during active care.
 EHRs can improve the ability to diagnose diseases and reduce—even prevent—medical errors, improving patient outcomes.
-In the past, if a patient moved, changed doctors, or visited a different medical facility or emergency room, medical records would have to be requested from the primary care physician and it could take days or weeks for that information to be transferred by mail to the current provider.
+In the past, if a patient moved, changed doctors, or visited a different medical facility or emergency room, medical records would have to be requested from the primary care physician, and it could take days or weeks for that information to be transferred by mail to the current provider.
 That can cause dangerous issues when the situation calls for immediate care or the patient is unable to communicate their medical history.
 Has the use or overuse of EHR improved healthcare?
 How has it affected healthcare providers and patients?

 IS EHR HELPING OR HURTING HEALTHCARE?

 Due to this slowdown in communication, patients were at higher risk of being forced to have expensive testing redone or be misdiagnosed due to a lack of information for the provider.
 A patient may be able to tell their medical history and symptoms, but they cannot always explain what a previous physician has tested or checked.
 This is why the introduction of electronic health records (EHR) has been a vital step in improving healthcare experience and access to informed medical care for more patients.